memgraph/docs/cypher-manual/clauses/set.md

 ## 2. Setting multiple properties

-The `SET` clause can be used to set the value of multiple properties nodes or relationships by separating them with a comma.
+The `SET` clause can be used to set the value of multiple properties nodes or relationships by separating them with a comma:

 ```cypher
 MATCH (c:Country { name: 'Germany' })